electrified/rc2014-ym2149/README.md

 See player/test.bas

-## How to upload music with HEXLOAD
+## How to play Protracker 3 tunes using PTxPlay

-0. Build the Intel hex file using make pt
+0. Toward the end of PTxPlay.asm are some ```incbin``` statements which include the music file as data.
+Uncomment lines as required for the desired tune.
+1. Build a .ihx file by running ```make pt```.
+This requires the SJASM assembler.
-1. Load .ihx file
+2. Load .ihx file
-2. DOKE &h8124, &hC000
-3. PRINT usr(0)
+3. ```DOKE &h8124, &hC000```
+4. ```PRINT usr(0)```

 ## How to use from CP/M
 Start the Microsoft basic interpreter, mbasic, and run player/test.bas

+Alternatively, PTxPlay can be assembled with an origin of 0x100.
+The resulting binary can then be uploaded and run as a .com file.

 ## Things to experiment with
 * Altering resistor values for the stereo mixing network.
 The values used where taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html